drug-design/course/docs/chapters/protein-structure.md

 ### Diversity of the Properties of Amino Acids

-Each of the twenty amino acids has unique physico-chemical properties depending on the nature of its side chain (R group).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/diversity-properties-amino-acids-c2502821'><i class='fa fa-play' aria-hidden='true'></i></button>Each of the twenty amino acids has unique physico-chemical properties depending on the nature of its side chain (R group).
 The amino acid side chains vary in size, shape, charge, hydrogen bonding capacity, hydrophobic character and chemical reactivity.

 ![](https://media.drugdesign.org/course/protein-structure/3_4_0_0_1.png){: loading=lazy }
 #### Amino Acids Properties

-The following browser provides the 2D and 3D structure of all 20 standard amino acids, together with their main properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/amino-acids-properties-c1df3859'><i class='fa fa-play' aria-hidden='true'></i></button>The following browser provides the 2D and 3D structure of all 20 standard amino acids, together with their main properties.

 ![](https://media.drugdesign.org/course/protein-structure/amino_properties.gif){: loading=lazy }

 #### Classification of Amino Acids Properties

-The amino acids can be classified and organized in different groups, based on their various physico-chemical properties as indicated in the following diagram.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/classification-amino-acids-properties-6fc979c3'><i class='fa fa-play' aria-hidden='true'></i></button>The amino acids can be classified and organized in different groups, based on their various physico-chemical properties as indicated in the following diagram.

 ![](https://media.drugdesign.org/course/protein-structure/3_4_2_0_1.png){: loading=lazy }
 ### Non-Standard Amino Acids

-In addition to the standard set of twenty amino acids that are found in all proteins, other amino acids have been found in certain types of proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/non-standard-amino-acids-449f2ba7'><i class='fa fa-play' aria-hidden='true'></i></button>In addition to the standard set of twenty amino acids that are found in all proteins, other amino acids have been found in certain types of proteins.
 Some examples are shown here.
 Most of them are the result of biochemical transformations of a standard amino acid, after its incorporation into the protein sequence.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer